BHUMESH438/1.10-react_router_mixmaster/README.md

 const cocktailSearchUrl = 'https://www.thecocktaildb.com/api/json/v1/1/search.php?s=';

-export const loader = async () => {
+//this loader function will return the req feild and drink and the serchterm and use that in that landing compo export const loader = async () => {
   const searchTerm = 'margarita';
   const response = await axios.get(`${cocktailSearchUrl}${searchTerm}`);